the-teachingRSE-project/competencies/competencies.md

 ### Emerging challenges

-RSEs often operate at the cutting edge of technological development and therefore might have to deal with technologies of which the dangers and drawbacks are still poorly understood.
+RSEs often operate at the cutting edge of technological development and therefore might have to deal with technologies for which risks and drawbacks are still poorly understood.
-A current example is the rush for the application of large language models (LLMs), where RSEs working in these fields should stay up-to-date and be able to help researchers assess topics such as training-data bias, LLM "hallucinations" or malicious use, with the greater goal of making these powerful tools work for the welfare of society.
+A current example is the rush for the application of large language models (LLMs), where RSEs working in related fields should stay up-to-date and be able to help researchers assess topics such as bias on training data, LLM "hallucinations" or malicious use, with the greater goal of making these powerful tools work for the welfare of society.

 # Required generic RSE skills {#sec:required-generic-skills}